zer0def/nginxinc-kubernetes-ingress/docs/content/installation/build-nginx-ingress-controller.md

 **NGINX Ingress Controller**: Download the image `nginx/nginx-ingress` from [DockerHub](https://hub.docker.com/r/nginx/nginx-ingress) or [GitHub](https://github.com/nginxinc/kubernetes-ingress/pkgs/container/kubernetes-ingress).

-**NGINX Plus Ingress Controller**: You have two options for this, both requiring an NGINX Ingress Controller subscription.
+**NGINX Plus Ingress Controller**: You have two options for this:

 - Download the image using your NGINX Ingress Controller subscription certificate and key.
-See the [Getting the F5 Registry NGINX Ingress Controller Image]({{< relref "installation/nic-images/pulling-ingress-controller-image.md" >}}) guide.
+View the [Get NGINX Ingress Controller from the F5 Registry]({{< relref "installation/nic-images/get-registry-image" >}}) topic.
-- Use your NGINX Ingress Controller subscription JWT token to get the image: Instructions are in [Getting the NGINX Ingress Controller Image with JWT]({{< relref "installation/nic-images/using-the-jwt-token-docker-secret.md" >}}).
+- Use your NGINX Ingress Controller subscription JWT token to get the image.
+View the [Get the NGINX Ingress Controller image with JWT]({{< relref "installation/nic-images/get-image-using-jwt.md" >}}) topic.